-Lifesaving Sport has been a tradition that has been ongoing since the foundations of the Society in 1891.
+Lifesaving Sport is a tradition that has been ongoing since the foundations of RLSS in 1891.
 From the very beginning, competition and public demonstration were used to engage swimmers and educate the public.
-This may well be down to our founders, among them William Henry, himself a champion swimmer who represented Great Britain in water polo at the 1900 Olympic Games, at swimming in the 1906 Olympics Games (winning a Bronze Medal), as well as Archibald Sinclair a well-known sportsman and several journalists.
+This may well be down to our founders; among them William Henry, himself a champion swimmer who represented Great Britain in water polo at the 1900 Olympic Games, and at swimming in the 1906 Olympics Games (winning a Bronze Medal), as well as Archibald Sinclair, a well-known sportsman, and several journalists.
 They believed that sport could be used to combat the dreadful drowning toll of the late 1800s.

 In 1902, King Edward VII, who gave us the title ‘Royal’ became Patron and presented the Society with a magnificent silver trophy ‘The King’s Cup’ to be used for an international competition.
 The first running of the competition in 1903 was attended by the King and included a 400-yard swim, followed by a tow of 40 yards while dressed in swimming costume, shirt, collar, tie, trousers and boots or shoes.
 Again, the annual event attracted an international field of competitors.
 The criteria for the trophy was revised several times over the years but it is still in use today, as the premier trophy recognising outstanding contribution to the Royal Life Saving Society.

-By the 1930’s, there were a variety of competitions and various trophies donated in memory of founders or key people in the development of the Society.
-The Central Executive provided trophies for competitions between branches in Australia, Canada and New Zealand as the spread of competitions throughout RLSS Members, continued.
+By the 1930s, there were a variety of competitions and various trophies donated in memory of founders or key people in the development of RLSS.
+The Central Executive provided trophies for competitions between branches in Australia, Canada, and New Zealand as the spread of competitions throughout RLSS Members continued.

 In 1971, RLSS UK hosted a Life Saving Tetrathlon consisting of four events – Rescue by Boat over 150 metres, manikin rescue over 50 metres, throwing a competition buoy and a 200 metres utility swim, in trousers and singlet (vest).
 Teams from France, Spain and Great Britain took part.
 In 1978, RLSS UK staged the FIS World Championships sponsored by National Westminster Bank, in 1986 RLSSC hosted the World Championships ‘Rescue 86’ for WLS and in 1994, after the formal merger of WLS and FIS to form the International Life Saving Federation (ILS), RLSS UK organised the still water events for ‘Rescue 94’.